Betoken/Whitepaper/BetokenWhitepaper.md

 There are four central ideas behind Betoken's solution to Incentivized Meritocracy:

-1. Control is denoted using Kairo (KRO) — Betoken custom ERC20 token — that must be staked when making investments for the fund, and the amount of the stake is proportional to the amount of investment.
+1. Control is denoted using Kairo (KRO) — Betoken's custom ERC20 token — that must be staked when making investments for the fund, and the amount of the stake is proportional to the amount of investment.
 2. The control token KRO is valuable, in that holders of the token can expect income proportional to the amount of KRO they hold.
 3. Good investment decisions are rewarded with KRO proportional to both the quality (ROI) and the quantity (profit / prevented loss) of the investment decision.
 4. Bad investment decisions receive penalties in KRO proportional to both how far below 0 the ROIs were and how much money they lost.